AllSeeingEye/basic-vulkan-app/README.md

 - in Visual Studio, open `basic-vulkan-app\Basic Vulkan App.sln`;

-- you might have to edit/correct various library/include paths;
+- you might have to edit/correct various library/include paths in VS project settings;

 - rebuild the project and run.